 There is ample parking in the parking lot with wheelchair access.
 Please observe all posted city parking signs.
 Avoid parking in spaces specifically reserved for the handicapped, employees and physicians.

-WiFi Internet is provided for residents and their guests.
+WiFi Internet is provided for residents and their guests, please see the front office for the password.

-Residents must have a Medicare card that reads "Hospital Insurance."
-They must also be admitted to the facility with a physician order within 30 days of a three consecutive night hospital stay.
-Generally, during the first 20 days of care, Medicare will pay 100%.
-For days 21-100, daily co-insurance co-pay is required.
-Medicare does not usually cover skilled nursing fees over 100 days.
+If residents have a Medicare card that reads "Hospital Insurance.”, and have been admitted to the facility with a physician order within 30 days of a three consecutive night hospital stay, then Medicare will cover skilled nursing.
+The first 20 days of care, in general, Medicare will pay 100%.
+Once skilled care has reached day 21-100 there is a daily co-insurance co-pay that is required.
+After the 100 days Medicare usually will not cover skilled nursing fees.

 Our primary concern is that your loved one feels comfortable here at Discovery Care Centre and that their needs are being met.
 You should feel secure and at ease with our staff, particularly those providing direct care.
 If you have any concerns or praise for our staff, please feel free to contact our Administration and/or Social Services department.
 They will be able to address any apprehensions you may have regarding any particular staff members.